apacheignite/documentation/clustering/docker-deployment.md

     "0-0": "`GIT_REPO`",
     "1-0": "`GIT_BRANCH`",
     "2-0": "`BUILD_CMD`",
+    "0-1": "URL to the GIT repository.",
+    "1-1": "GIT branch to build.",
-    "0-1": "The url to git repository which will be built.", "1-1": "The branch which which will be built.", "2-1": "The command which will be building project.", "0-2": "`false`",
+    "2-1": "Command which will be used to build the GIT project.", "0-2": "`false`",
     "1-2": "`true`",
     "2-2": "`true`",